-When the Christchurch town hall opened in 1972 it was the first new town hall in New Zealand in nearly 50 years.
-It comprises an auditorium, theatre (the James Hay Theatre) and conference and catering facilities.
-Christchurch architectural firm Warren and Mahoney designed it in modernist style, one of the country's best public buildings in this idiom.
-The success of the building led to the firm designing the Michael Fowler Centre, a civic auditorium built in Wellington in the early 1980s.
+When the Christchurch town hall opened in 1972, it was the first new town hall in New Zealand in nearly 50 years.
+It comprises an auditorium, a theatre (the James Hay Theatre), and conference and catering facilities.
+Christchurch architectural firm Warren and Mahoney designed it in the modernist style, of which it is one of the country's best examples among public buildings.
+Its success led to the firm designing the Michael Fowler Centre, a civic auditorium built in Wellington in the early 1980s.
 Auckland built a new civic auditorium soon after – the Aotea Centre.
-Both cities kept their existing town halls.
-This view shows part of the James Hay Theatre with the town hall restaurant cantilevered over the Avon River.
-The town hall was damaged in the 2011 Christchurch earthquakes, but it is expected to be rebuilt by 2018.
+Both northern cities kept their existing town halls.
+This view shows part of the James Hay Theatre, with the town hall restaurant cantilevered over the Avon River.
+Damaged in the 2010 and 2011 Christchurch earthquakes, the town hall was rebuilt and reopened in 2019.

 Te whakamahi i tēnei tūemi